Program Directors

 What You’ll Learn

-Specialized insurance and surety/bonding issues that are relevant to the construction process
+Specialized insurance and surety/bonding issues relevant to the construction process

-Key occupational health and safety principles and liabilities of the various parties in the construction process
+Occupational health and safety obligations and liabilities of parties involved in construction

-Essential labour law principles and special issues based on the uniqueness of the construction industry
+Labour law principles tailored to the unique nature of the construction industry

 Who Should Attend